onlyjazz/flask-docs/docs/manage_studies.md

 There is an **ACTIONS** green button with Manage Users and Manage Sites options.

 ###Study Metadata
-In study profile there is a **Study Metadta** card.
+In study profile there is a **Study Metadata** card.

-In this table you can add/edt/delete free data about your study.
+In this table you can add/edit/delete free text meta-data strings describing your study.

-!!!example "Example"

-    device versions.
+For example, you can use Study MetaData to store the URL of a mobile app.

 ![Screenshot](img/study/study_metadata.PNG)